About

 Use criteria to define which entries are selected by a rule.
 Entries must meet all criteria to be included.

-1. On the Criteria page, select the desired criterion from the Add criteria drop-down menu.
+1. On the Criteria page, click Add criteria, then select a criterion from the relevant category.

-- Creation date - Define the minimum or maximum length of time that has passed since the entry was created.
+- Creation date – Define the minimum or maximum time that has passed since the entry was created.

-- Last played date - Define the minimum or maximum length of time that has passed since the entry was last played.
+- Last played date – Define the minimum or maximum time that has passed since the entry was last played.

-- Number of plays - Specify the total number of plays for the entry - choose more than or less than x plays.
+- Number of plays – Specify the total number of plays for the entry.
+Select more than or less than a defined number of plays.

-- Categories - Choose categories to which the rule will apply.
-The rule will be executed if the entry is found in at least one of the selected categories.
+- Categories – Select the categories to which the rule applies.
+The rule runs if the entry is found in at least one of the selected categories.

-- Entry tags - Choose tags to which the rule will apply.
-The rule will be executed if the entry contains at least one of the added tags.
+- Entry tags – Select tags to which the rule applies.
+The rule runs if the entry contains at least one of the selected tags.

 - Captions – Select entries based on caption availability and accuracy.